How gun control and gay rights became key to selling jeans

 While the brand hasn’t tracked exactly how many customers it may have lost by taking political stances, it’s fully aware that it is angering some–not only on guns but also for supporting the LGBTQ community.

-“We do get some pushback,” Chad Kessler, the brand’s CEO, says.
+“We do get some pushback,” Chad Kessler, American Eagle’s global brand president, says.
 “We are a big brand and proudly all throughout the country.
 Many of our customers are more conservative.”

 The company’s decision to support the progressive causes of its target audience (ages 15 to 25) does not come casually.
 While it’s been doing focus groups and customer surveys for decades, the company now says its data science and analytics teams help bolster its move–as do its Gen Z employees who are tasked with steering executives away from ideas that may be off-putting to their peers.